revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/MongoDB_Interview_Ques.md

 ---

-69. For storing documents and doing opertaions on those data requires MongoDB to use lot of RAM?
+69. For storing documents and doing operations on those data requires MongoDB to use lot of RAM?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary> <b>Show Answer</b> </summary>

-> No, MongoDB doesn't requires lot of RAM to store those documents and doing operations on those documents because it automatically allocates and deallocates the RAM based on the operations requirements.
+> No, MongoDB doesn't require lot of RAM to store those documents and doing operations on those documents because it automatically allocates and deallocates the RAM based on the operations requirements.

 </details>